ciudadanointeligente/ciudadanointeligente.github.io/_rockstars/randymont-en.markdown

 lang: en
 sede: chile
 name: Randy Montecinos
-function: Finance and Administration Coordinator
+function: Head of Administration and Finances
 bio: Public Administrator and minor in Political Science from Universidad de Chile.
 Holds a diploma in Cultural Mediation and Audience Development.
 Dog and theater lover.
 image: randym.jpg
 email: rmontecinos@ciudadaniai.org